 Non-immunoglobulin E-mediated reactions (non-IgE-mediated allergy)

 These are slow reactions which can occur hours, or more usually days, after consuming milk.
+The usual range is from 2-72 hours.
 There can be a skin reaction such as eczema, tummy (abdominal) symptoms such as pain, reflux or colic or breathing (respiratory) symptoms.

 For babies who are bottle-fed, there is special formula milk available on prescription.
 This has the proteins broken down so that they do not cause the allergic reaction.

 Mothers who are breastfeeding need to exclude milk and milk-containing foods from their diet.
 They should be prescribed a supplement of calcium and vitamin D, so that they don't become deficient in these nutrients.

 Older babies and children who are on a cow's milk-free diet for confirmed allergy should see a specialist children's (paediatric) dietician who can make sure the diet is balanced and contains enough calcium.

 It is important to read the labels on food that you buy.
 Some milk products which are used as ingredients may have names such as casein, whey or curd.
 More familiar dairy products such as butter, yoghurt and cheese are also found in many packaged foods.